lgalke/vim-ernest/README.md

 - For now, previous insert mode maps are restored trivially via `inoremap`.
 In case you have more sophisticated insert mode mappings, feel free to help extending this plugin towards properly restoring those maps.
+Proper restoring of mappings is [not so easy](https://vi.stackexchange.com/questions/7734/how-to-save-and-restore-a-mapping).
 - Load time can be further decreased by putting the two functions into `autoload` directory rather than `plugin.
 The plugin is so small, however, that it won't hurt startuptime too much.